epfl-ada/ada-2024-project-dondata2025/docs/index.md

 </style>

 # From the *big screen* to your everyday life
-Movies and TV shows have always been a major influence in our daily.
-From political messages to new slang expressions, there are numerous examples of actors or celebrities redefining how people behave, how they dress or even how they think.
+Movies and TV shows have always been a major influence in our daily, shaping our preceptions, preferences and even cultural norms.
+From political messages delivered through the narrative to the emergence of new slang expressions, the impact of this medium is powerful and often underrated.
+Over the years, actors and the characters they played have redefined societal behaviours, starting fashion trends and even ideologies.

 For example, the famous sitcom *Friends* created "The Rachel" phenomenon.
-In this show, the character played by Jenifer Aniston wore an original haircut that became one of the most requested ever.
+In this show, the character played by Jenifer Aniston wore an original haircut that became one of the most requested styles at hair salons across the world.
+It symbolized a moment where people were identifying as Rachel, were marked by the show and wanted to be just like her.
+Which is just what we are looking for: media influence !

 {% include rachel.html %}

-A single person's appearance managed to influence the tastes of thousands of people.
-This is what intrigued us for our project and lead us to its subject.
+This illustrates how a single person's captivated the audience and shaped the tastes of thousands.
+This is how far the power of storytelling and character design reaches.
+This is what intrigued us for our project and guided us toward its subject.
-In this article, we will see how the character names in movies induce trends on baby names, particularly the few years following the movie release.
+In this article, we will see how the character names in movies induce trends in baby names, particularly the years immediately following the movie release.

 # Try it yourself !
 Before diving in deeper, let's give you a taste of our results.
 Enter any name, and see what movie potentially impacted its popularity.